Designing a family-friendly finance app

 We started with research

-We needed to learn about our audience: kids and their parents, and their behaviors and opinions around finance.
+We needed to learn about our audience: kids and their parents, and their behaviors and opinions around managing their money.
 Our goal was to get quant and qual data to be able to find insights that aligned across both.
 So we did:

 Two focus groups with parents